CenterForOpenScience/ember-osf/README.md

 ## Running

-First, decide which backend you would like to target.
-Typically we reccomend developers use either our staging or test servers:
-- staging (`stage`): contains bleeding edge features, but less stable
+We reccomend developers target out test server:
 - test (`test`): matches production features, very stable

 Other options include:
 - local (`local`): for developers running the OSF stack locally
+- staging (`stage`): contains bleeding edge features, but less stable
 - staging2 (`stage2`): another version of staging using running a specific feature branch

 Then (using staging as an example) run:
-`BACKEND=stage ember s`
+`BACKEND=test ember s`

 and visit your app at http://localhost:4200.